Introduction

 A nomadic way of life

 The birth of their second child was registered at Wimborne in the first quarter of 1860.
-The following decade or more shows a pattern of short stays in widely separated locations as William migrated to well-paid railway construction projects.
+The following decade or more shows a pattern of short stays in widely separated locations as William migrated for railway construction projects.

 Circa 1864 Callington, Cornwall